 How Do Tents For Cyclists Differ From Tents For Hikers & Backpackers?

-Before I start listing the best cycle touring and bikepacking tents, I’ll briefly explain how tent-buying priorities for cyclists differ from, say, long-distance hikers, and how that might affect your choice.
+Before I start listing cycle touring and bikepacking tents, I’ll briefly explain how tent-buying priorities for cyclists differ from, say, long-distance hikers, and how that might affect your choice.

 The first big difference is that packed weight and volume is usually less important for cyclists.